chhuang-one/sqxclib/doc/SqStrArray.md

 use C++ language

-When user sort/find string in C++, it can directly use string as key value and generate default comparison function.
+When sorting/searching string in C++, it can directly use string as key value and generate default comparison function.

 ```c++
 	// use string pointer as key value